Avengers: Endgame: Theatrical

-Avengers: Endgame had its world premiere at the Los Angeles Convention Center on April 22, 2019.
-Disney converted the convention center's Hall K for the film's premiere, working with Dolby and QSC Audio to install a 70 foot screen, Dolby Vision projectors, and a Dolby Atmos sound system.
+Avengers: Endgame premiered at the Los Angeles Convention Center on April 22, 2019.
+Disney converted the convention center's Hall K for the premiere, working with Dolby and QSC Audio to install a 70 foot screen, Dolby Vision projectors, and a Dolby Atmos sound system.
 The convention center also held the red carpet arrival and after-party for the premiere.
-The film was released in Australia, China, and other parts of Asia and Europe on April 24, in the United Kingdom on April 25, in the United States and India on April 26, and in Russia on April 29 in IMAX and 3D.
-It was originally scheduled to be released in the United States on May 3.
+The film was released in Australia, China, and other parts of Asia and Europe on April 24, in the United Kingdom on April 25, in the United States and India on April 26, and in Russia on April 29, in IMAX and 3D.
+It was originally scheduled to be released in the U.S. on May 3.
 Radio Liberty alleged that the Russian government postponed the film's release in that country to promote Russian-produced films.
-Avengers: Endgame is part of Phase Three of the MCU.
+Endgame is part of Phase Three of the MCU.
+Endgame was the first film to feature 4DX's "Signature Character Motions" unique to the ten lead characters.

-Following the release of the second trailer for Marvel Studios' Spider-Man: Far From Home (2019) on May 6, Marvel began showing it at the end of Endgame screenings with a message before the film from Far From Home star Tom Holland telling the audience to stay until the end of the credits to see the trailer.
-In June, Feige announced that Avengers: Endgame would be re-released in theaters with seven minutes of new post-credits footage which included a Stan Lee tribute, an unfinished deleted scene, and the opening scene of Far From Home.
-A limited-edition poster would be given out at select theaters.
-The re-release began on June 28 in 1,040 theaters in the United States.
+Following the release of the second trailer for the MCU film Spider-Man: Far From Home (2019) on May 6, it was added to the end of Endgame screenings with a message before the film from Far From Home star Tom Holland telling the audience to stay until after the credits to see the trailer.
+In June, Feige announced that Endgame would be re-released in theaters with seven minutes of new post-credits footage, including a Stan Lee tribute, an unfinished deleted scene, and the opening scene of Far From Home.
+A limited-edition poster was given out at select theaters.
+The re-release began on June 28 in 1,040 theaters in the U.S.